siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step3.md

 siddhi-operator       1/1     1            1           5m
 ```

-**Note that** here Siddhi operator starts a parser deployment for Siddhi apps as `power-surge-app-parser`.
-It will automatically be removed by the operator.
-The actual deployment of the Siddhi app starts as `power-surge-app-0`.
-You have to wait until `power-surge-app-0` deployment up and running.
+**Note:** The Siddhi operator parses and validates the Siddhi Apps before deploying them.
+This is done by temporarily deploying a parser with the SiddhiProcess name such as `power-consume-app-parser`, and removing it after parsing.

-You can view the `SiddhiProcess` using the following commands.
+The status of the `SiddhiProcess` can be viewed using the following commands.

+`kubectl get siddhi`{{execute}}

+This generate results similar to the following.

 `kubectl get sp`{{execute}}